An introduction to the history of architecture

 What will we cover?

-• The main styles of western architecture, including Classical Greek and Classical Roman, Early Christian and Byzantine, Romanesque, Gothic, Renaissance, Baroque, Art Nouveau, Modernism and Post-Modernism, and discover how and why they developed
+• You will learn about the main styles of western architecture, including Classical Greek and Classical Roman, Early Christian and Byzantine, Romanesque, Gothic, Renaissance, Baroque, Art Nouveau, Modernism and Post-Modernism, and discover how and why they developed

 • You will discover the typical building types that relate to each style